Alice Ross-King: Personal life

-During the war Ross-King met and became engaged to Harry Moffitt, an officer in the 53rd battalion AIF, but he was killed during the Battle of Fromelles in July 1916.
-During the voyage to Australia in 1919 Ross-King met Dr Sydney Appleford and they married in August 1919, settling in Lang Lang, Victoria where they raised their four children.
+During the war Ross-King met and became engaged to Harry Moffitt, an officer in the 53rd Battalion, but he was killed during the Battle of Fromelles in July 1916.
+During the voyage to Australia in 1919, Ross-King met Dr Sydney Appleford and they married in August 1919, settling in Lang Lang, Victoria, where they raised their four children.

 Second World War

-Between the wars Alice Ross King has become involved in the training of Voluntary Aid Detachment (VAD) personnel in Victoria.
-With the outbreak of the Second World War Ross-King enlisted into the VAD and when, in 1942, the Australian Army Medical Women's Service (AAMWS) was formed Ross King was commissioned with the rank of major and appointed senior assistant controller for Victoria responsible for all AAMWS in the state of Victoria.
+Between the wars, Alice Appleford become involved in the training of Voluntary Aid Detachment (VAD) personnel in Victoria.
+With the outbreak of the Second World War, she enlisted into the VAD and when, in 1942, the Australian Army Medical Women's Service (AAMWS) was formed Appleford was commissioned with the rank of major and appointed senior assistant controller for Victoria responsible for all AAMWS in the state of Victoria.